xcart/xcart-docs/_pages/kb_en/modules/wholesale.md

 ## Minimum Purchase Quantities Setup

 Minimum purchase quantity defines the minimum number of product units that are to be added to cart in order for the checkout option to become available.
-Minimum purchase quantity is set on a per product basis and is displayed on the related product details page in the storefront provided the Wholesale addon is installed and enabled.
+Minimum purchase quantity is set on a per product basis and is displayed on the related product details page in the storefront provided the "Wholesale" addon is installed and enabled.

 The minimum product purchase quantities can be set via the **Inventory tracking** tab of the chosen product's details: